World Health Day in April is about caring about your health. Learning how to handle taking medication should be something you do every day.

 - Avoid having to take medication in the first place by eating natural, organic, non-processed foods, drinking plenty of water and keeping your sugar intake low.

 - Just like your car, medications and medical devices may be subject to recalls.
-Here is a patient safety alerts tool that will notify you of any medication or medical device that’s been recalled or has safety issues.

 - It’s a good idea to have a medical alert system in the event of an emergency, especially if you have certain conditions.
 Medical alerts are not only for seniors and can save your life.